sjwaterco/qgis_ui_plugin/README.md

 key (in [app/google.py](app/google.py)).

-Finally, we log user feedback from the application in [http://www.pivotaltracker.com](Pivotal Tracker).
+Finally, we log user feedback from the application in [Pivotal Tracker](http://www.pivotaltracker.com).
 If you want to use this functionality, you'll need your own API key and/or system.
 Otherwise, you'll need to remove this functionality.
 See comments in [app/clwscdesktopdialog.py](app/clwscdesktopdialog.py).